 Simple English definitions for legal terms

-Read a random definition: ransom
+Read a random definition: validity opinion

 The divided-damages rule is an old law that said if two people caused harm to someone else, they would each only have to pay half of the damages.
 But now, the law is different.
 If two people cause harm, they each have to pay for the part of the harm that they caused.
 This is called proportionate allocation of fault.
 The divided-damages rule is not used anymore because it was not fair or logical.